The Impact of Nutrition on Mind, Body, and Spirit

 Here are the elements of our approach to nutrition, and how they can translate into your home.
 As you will see, our philosophy is informed by the concept of using food as medicine.

 Fresh, healthy food: Choose organic, unprocessed ingredients and cook from scratch.
 Healthy, home-cooked food doesn’t have to take tons of time to prepare.
 In fact, when the ingredients are fresh, it doesn’t take much to make them taste good.

-Individualized diets: There are some foods that are healthy for almost everyone, and others (like sugar) that should be avoided by nearly everyone.
+Individualized diets: Using food as medicine requires an individualized approach.
+There are some foods that are healthy for almost everyone, and others (like sugar) that should be avoided by nearly everyone.
 However, beyond the basics, it’s important to recognize that every individual is different and has different needs.